Sjeiti/ronvalstarnl/src/data/markdown/post_random-in-css.md

 </script>
 ```

-So randomness in pure CSS is possible but it requires quite some boilerplate.
+So randomness in pure CSS is possible, but it requires quite some boilerplate.
 The values also tend to regularity quite fast, but it is good enough to create simple variation.
-All we have to do now is wait for Chrome to implement the CSS `mod` function, and hope Firefox increases the number size.
+All we have to do now is wait for Chrome to implement the CSS `mod` function, and hope Firefox increases the number size, so we can implement LCG PRNG's.
+But to be honest, it's way easier to just use JavaScript.